NCIP/cagrid-portal/cagrid-1-0/caGrid/projects/portal/ReadMe.txt

 Testing Instructions
 ===========================================================================

-You will need a database to do testing (Nothing will be committed to the DB) To execute the tests just run 'ant testLocal' after setting your {username}-portal-build.properties file with correct settings for your local environment.
+To execute the tests just run 'ant testLocal' after setting your {username}-portal-build.properties file with correct settings for your local environment.

+All JUnit test cases are named *TestCase
+All unit tests extend an abstract spring class and run in a mock environment created by spring and don't need an application/web server

+You will need a database to run some of the tests (Nothing will be committed to the DB).
+The tests are in the "test" directory.
+The test cases that need a DB to execute are named *LocalTestCase
+Other test cases can be executed without any backend